brachypelma/payload-plugin-comments/readme.md

 }
 ```

 If you pass in an options object to `comments()`, whatever property/value pairs you include in your options will override the defaults.
-Any properties overridden will fall back to their default values.
+Any properties not overridden by the options object you pass will fall back to their default values.

 ### slug: `string`